NYC Free Speech Threat Assessment

-It is our hope that these reports will both raise the general public’s awareness of policing practices and motivate people, including policy makers, to advocate for reforms of law enforcement’s response to protest activity.
+These reports are intended to raise the general public’s awareness of policing practices and assist people, including policy makers, in the reforms necessary for New York City to protect protest activity.

 Free Speech Threat Assessment # 1: March 17 to April 10, 2012

 The NYPD’s approach to public protest from March 17 to April 10, 2012 was characterized by multiple instances of unnecessary uses of force, pervasive selective enforcement of laws, targeting of journalists, the continued and excessive use of barricades, and surveillance of people engaged in legal activities.
 Click to download.

 Free Speech Threat Assessment # 2: April 11, 2012 to April 28, 2012